mspoehr/linux-config/README.md

 Originally forked from https://github.com/kkredit/linux-config.
 Go check out Kevin's set up, it's probably better than mine!

+## Git names

+If you do decide to adopt some (or all) of the configuration in this repo as your own (please do), make sure to update the git name config which is hardcoded as my name in `system_files/gitconfig` line 2 before running `./file-install.sh`.
+Unless your name is also actually `Michael Spoehr`, in which case, disregard this warning. :smile:

+Running `./file-install.sh` (see below) for the first time will prompt for the email you'd like to use for git commits.
+This is saved in ~/.gitemail and reused on subsequent reruns of the script.

 ## Usage

 To install config files to appropriate locations on the filesystem, run